zaxos/serviio-ansible-role/README.md

 Some variables that require review:
 - `serviio_configure_firewalld`: True
-By default firewalld will be installed and configured.
+By default firewalld will be installed, configured and enabled if CentOS/RedHat operating system is detected.
 Change to "False" if you don't want to use firewalld.
 - `serviio_install_path`: /opt

 Some defaults (probably not requiring tampering):
 - `serviio_download_URL`: http://<i></i>download.serviio.org/releases
-- `serviio_java_package`: "java-1.8.0-openjdk"
 - `serviio_user`: serviio
 - `serviio_group`: serviio
 - `serviio_create_service`: True